Rubbish and Recycling Guidance - Coronavirus (COVID-19)

 Household Waste Recycling Centres

-All Household Waste Recycling Centres are now open.
-Government legislation has now been updated so that a trip to the Household Waste Recycling Centre is now regarded as an acceptable journey for essential waste disposal.
+All Household Waste Recycling Centres are open.
+Government legislation allows visits to a Household Waste Recycling Centre for essential waste disposal.
 Please store waste safely in a shed or garage until it can be disposed of.
 Regular updates will be provided on our website and social media channels.
 Please check our HWRC page for further updates.

 Litter, dogs bins and street cleansing

-There will be reduced street cleansing, including street sweeping and litter bin emptying.
+There is reduced street cleansing, including street sweeping and litter bin emptying.
 Please take litter and dog waste home with you where possible.

 Textile bank servicing is operating as normal.
 If textile banks are full, please help keep the sites tidy by taking your recycling home with you until the banks are available to use.
 Any material left on the ground will be treated as flytipping and will end up in landfill.